🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Guide to Writing Call Options: What You Should Know

-There are two ways to write a call option — sell covered calls or sell naked calls.
+There are two ways to write a call option — sell a covered call or sell a naked call.

-• When you write a covered call, you are selling an option on an underlying stock that you own.
+• Writing a covered call means selling an option on an underlying stock that you own.

-• Writing a naked call means you are selling an option on a stock you do not currently own.
+• Writing a naked call means selling an option on a stock you do not currently own.

 The biggest difference between these two paths is the risk profile.
 Your risk with covered calls is that you may miss out on some of the upside gains if the stock’s price goes above the strike price of your call option.

-When you sell a naked call, you have no risk protection and theoretically unlimited risk.
+When you sell a naked call, however, you have no risk protection and theoretically unlimited risk.

 What Are Calls?

-Remember the basics of put vs. call options: When you buy a call option at a specific strike price, you have the right (but not the obligation) to purchase the underlying stock at the strike price of the option over a given time period.
+To understand writing call options, it can be helpful to consider the basics of call vs. put options: When you buy a call option at a specific strike price, you have the right (but not the obligation) to purchase the underlying stock at the strike price of the option over a given time period.

-If you are wanting to know how to trade options, it’s important to understand the differences between calls and puts, when you would buy or sell options, and how to arrange options trading strategies to minimize your risk.
-When you buy an option, your maximum risk is capped at the amount of premium that you initially paid for the option.
-But when you write a call option or put option, your risk is theoretically infinite.
+To learn how to trade options, it’s important to understand the differences between calls and puts, when to buy or sell options, and how to develop options strategies to minimize risk.
+When you buy an option, your maximum risk is capped at the amount of the premium, or fee, that you initially paid for the option.
+But when you write a call option or put option, your risk can be substantial or theoretically infinite.

 Writing Call Options

-Writing call options is similar to writing put options in that you are selling the option initially.
-When you write a call option, you are creating a new option contract that allows the buyer the right to buy the stock at the specified strike price at any time before the expiration date.
+Writing call options is similar to writing put options in that you initially sell the option for a premium.
+When you write a call option, you are creating a new option contract that allows the buyer the right to buy the stock at the specified strike price at any time on or before the expiration date.

-When you write a call option, you can be forced to buy the stock at the strike price at any time.
-In practice, this is unlikely to happen unless the stock is deep in-the-money before expiration or if it’s at or in-the-money at the date of expiration.
+When you write a call option, the option holder may exercise their right to buy the stock at the strike price at any time.
+In practice, early exercise is rare and typically occurs when the option is deep in-the-money, particularly if there is little time value remaining before expiration.

 Recommended: Margin vs Options Trading: Similarities and Differences